 Put Your Own Twist on This DIY Lip Scrub

-Now, while this recipe is perfect on its own (and so simple), I started to miss the funky flavors and colors in the lip scrubs I used to buy from the store — so I mixed up a few more batches, and man, I’m really excited about these.
+Now, while this recipe is perfect on its own (and so simple), I started to miss the funky flavors and colors in the lip scrubs I used to buy from the store so I mixed up a few more batches.
+I’m really excited about these.

 For each flavor combination, I mixed equal parts dry and wet ingredients to keep the texture goopy.
 You don’t want it to be too dry, because it won’t stick, or too wet, because it won’t exfoliate very well.